 For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience, you will be required to attend the Officer Development School (ODS) in Newport, RI, for a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.

 With flexible training options, Navy Reserve Officers can comfortably balance civilian and military schedules.
 You can maintain your own life and your own practice – enriching both with the rewarding work you do for others.

 The Navy offers you a truly diverse variety of academic, clinical and operational settings in which to practice.
 In some cases, you can even work in the same civilian setting you work in now.
 What’s more, you will enjoy an unrivaled sense of pride and fulfillment known only to those who serve.

 As a Reserve Optometrist Officer, you’ll receive a first-rate benefits package including your choice of either $50,000 per year in specialty pay, up to $250,000 in medical school loan repayment assistance, or an immediate one-time sign-on bonus of up to $10,000.
-Reservists joining the Navy as residents can get up to $250,000 in school loan repayment assistance as well as a monthly stipend, dependent upon service commitment.
-Contact a Navy Reserve Medical Officer Recruiter for complete offer details.
+Reserve Sailors joining the Navy as residents can get up to $250,000 in school loan repayment assistance as well as a monthly stipend, dependent upon service commitment.
+Request a medical recruiter contact you for complete offer details.